Uxbridge F.C.: Post-war years

-In the 1950–51 season Uxbridge won two trophies in consecutive weekends.
-On 5 May 1951 they defeated Maidenhead 2–0 at Maidstone to win the Corinthian Memorial Shield.
-A week later on 12 May 1951 they won the Middlesex Senior Cup for the first time since 1896.
-Having been finalists previously in 1914, 1927 and 1935 they defeated Hayes 2–1 at Southall.
-The 1959–60 season was a particularly successful season with the club being champions of the Corinthian League.
-The club remained in the Corinthian league, until the end of the 1962–63 season, when as a result of a restructuring of Non-league football the league was disbanded, and were placed in Division one of the Athenian League.
-At the end of the 1966–67 season the club was relegated to Division Two, which led to the club facing financial difficulties again and the ground was mortgaged, but they were able to continue.
-Uxbridge gained national prominence on 10 October 1976 when they met a full-strength England side at Wembley Stadium as part of national team's warm-up to their World Cup qualifying game against Finland on 13 October.
-The score: England 8 Uxbridge 0.
+In the 1950–51 season, Uxbridge won two trophies in consecutive weekends.
+On 5 May 1951, they defeated Maidenhead 2–0 at Maidstone to win the Corinthian Memorial Shield.
+A week later, on 12 May 1951, they won the Middlesex Senior Cup for the first time since 1896.
+Having been finalists previously in 1914, 1927, and 1935, they defeated Hayes 2–1 at Southall.
+Uxbridge would be finalists in the Corinthian Memorial Shield competition on two further occasions.
+On 25 April 1953, they won the shield for a second time by defeating Hounslow 3–2 at Slough.
+However, in the 1954–55 season, replayed final at Honeycroft on 27 August 1955 they were defeated 2–0 by Yiewsley.
+In the 1959–60 season, Uxbridge won their only league title to date when they became champions of the Corinthian League.
+The club remained in the Corinthian league, until the end of the 1962–63 season, when as a result of a restructuring of non-league football the league was disbanded, and were placed in Division one of the Athenian League.
+At the end of the 1966–67 season, the club was relegated to Division Two, which led to the club facing financial difficulties again.
+The club was reduced to only holding a one-third share of their Cleveland Road ground and were again required to start looking for a new home.
+There was hope that a new ground would be built at Hillingdon House Farm with the support of Hillingdon Council but deteriorating economic conditions meant the plans were shelved.